adon-cloudcannon/landing-page-test/src/collections/ssg-pages/next-js.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      CloudCannon’s CMS for Nextjs has everything you need to build, edit, and host the best performing sites on the web.
+                      CloudCannon’s CMS for Next.js has everything you need to build, edit, and host the best performing sites on the web.